fivetran/dbt_greenhouse/README.md

     greenhouse_schema: your_schema_name
 ```

-### Passing Through Custom Columns
+### Passthrough Custom Columns
-The Greenhouse `APPLICATION`, `JOB`, AND `CANDIDATE` tables may all have custom columns, all prefixed with `custom_field_`.
+The Greenhouse `APPLICATION`, `JOB`, and `CANDIDATE` tables may have custom columns, all prefixed with `custom_field_`.
 To pass these columns along to the staging and final transformation models, add the following variables to your `dbt_project.yml` file:

 ```yml
 # dbt_project.yml